-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Hallmark Financial Services, Inc., a Nevada corporation (the "Company"), to be voted at the 2017 Annual Meeting of Shareholders (the "Annual Meeting") to be held on Thursday, May 25, 2017, at the time and place and for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders (the "Notice"), and at any adjournment thereof.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Hallmark Financial Services, Inc., a Nevada corporation (the "Company"), to be voted at the 2018 Annual Meeting of Shareholders (the "Annual Meeting") to be held on Thursday, May 31, 2018, at the time and place and for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders (the "Notice"), and at any adjournment thereof.
 When proxies in the accompanying form are properly executed and received, the shares represented thereby will be voted at the Annual Meeting in accordance with the directions noted thereon.
-If no direction is indicated on the proxy, the shares represented thereby will be voted FOR the election of each of the nominees for director, FOR the approval of the Say-On-Pay Resolution (defined below), FOR the approval of the Say-On-Frequency Proposal (defined below) and in the discretion of the proxy holder on any other matter that may properly come before the meeting.
+If no direction is indicated on the proxy, the shares represented thereby will be voted FOR the election of each of the nominees for director, FOR the approval of the Say-On-Pay Resolution (defined below), and in the discretion of the proxy holder on any other matter that may properly come before the meeting.